 September is Marketing and Branding Month at Inman.
 Tips for better branding and in-depth features on how to take advantage of marketing tools provided by Zillow, Redfin and other platforms are all in the works in addition to insights from experts.
 You’ll find it all at Inman, as well as our two-day virtual, flagship event, Your Playbook for the Fall Market, in October.

 This article was updated on Sept.
 7, 2022.

-Since DJ and Lindsey DellaSalla started their real estate careers at Coldwell Banker 14 years ago, the duo’s become one of St. Augustine, Florida’s top independent real estate brokerages with $158 million in completed sales volume and $70 million in pending sales volume as of September.
+Since DJ and Lindsey DellaSalla started their real estate careers at Coldwell Banker 16 years ago, the duo’s become one of St. Augustine, Florida’s top independent real estate brokers and the official real estate team for the Jacksonville Jaguars.

-The duo credits their success to their marketing and creative teams, which have helped them rebrand from Ancient City Real Estate to The DJ and Lindsey Team in 2019, while building a listing strategy, virtual video tours and stunning social media posts — all while becoming a mainstay in their community.
+The duo credits their success to their marketing and creative teams, which have helped them rebrand from Ancient City Real Estate to DJ and Lindsey Real Estate, while building a listing strategy, virtual video tours and stunning social media posts — all while becoming a mainstay in their community.